yunjcchen/chenyunj/content/authors/admin/_index.md

 1. Early sensory differences and development in transdiagnostic community samples of infants and children
 2. Development and validation of parent-report screeners for early identification of autism
-3. Developmental variability of adaptive functioning outcomes from early childhood to adolescence in autism
+3. Developmental variability of functional outcomes from early childhood to adolescence in autism
 4. Developmental dynamics of core symptoms, co-occurring health conditions, and functional impacts in autism